Microsoft Azure Blob Retention Policy

 A Tenant ID is automatically created.

 Client ID is nothing but Application ID that uses to associate our application with Azure AD at runtime.
-To delegate Identity and Access Management functions to Azure AD, an application must be registered with an Azure AD tenant.
-When we register our application with Azure AD, we are creating an identity configuration for our application that allows it to integrate with Azure AD.
+To delegate Identity and Access Management functions to Entra ID, an application must be registered with an Azure AD tenant.
+When you register your application with Entra ID, you are creating an identity configuration for your application that allows it to integrate with Entra ID.

 Go to your directory and choose App registrations on the left pane and select New registration in the right pane.